HuMMan: Multi-Modal 4D Human Dataset for Versatile Sensing and Modeling: Additional Details of Experiments

 \subsection{3D Keypoint Detection}

 3D keypoint detection benchmarks under P1 setting are presented in the main paper and additional benchmarks under P2 and P3 are provided here.
 In \Tab\ref{tab:3d_keypoint_p2}, we show results on the cross-action (P2) performance of the FCN method~\cite{martinez2017simple}.
 Compared with Protocol 1, we observe that training with fewer actions and testing on unseen actions degrade the precision significantly, especially for cross-evaluation on the \textit{whole body} category which seems to have a large action distribution misalignment with the other two categories.
-Furthermore, deep learning models are sensitive to viewing angles \cite{madan2020and, cai2020messytable}, we thus report results of cross-view (P3) in \Tab\ref{tab:3d_keypoint_p3}.
+Furthermore, we report results of cross-view (P3) in \Tab\ref{tab:3d_keypoint_p3}.
 When the model is only trained on one view (\ie, View 0), we observe a considerable domain gap across different views as the errors increase as the deviation from the test view from the training view increases.
 The experiment results indicate that cross-view 3D keypoint detection is challenging.